Punjab Board of Investment and Trade: Areas of focus at PBIT

-PBIT has invited and hosted numerous delegations of Journalists from the USA and Germany and business delegations from a wide range of countries including Turkey, Spain, Italy, France, Canada, US, Korea, UAE, Japan, China, and Australia to promote a soft image of the country as well as expose the world to the untapped business opportunities in Punjab.
+PBIT has invited and hosted numerous delegations of Journalists from the US and Germany and business delegations from a wide range of countries including Turkey, Spain, Italy, France, Canada, US, Korea, UAE, Japan, China, and Australia to promote a soft image of the country as well as expose the world to the untapped business opportunities in Punjab.
 PBIT has also serviced existing businesses in Punjab including local and multinational companies like Metro Cash and Carry, Coca-Cola, Telenor, Mobilink, General Electric, Zong Pakistan, Lotte Group, and Al-Futtaim Group, to name a few.

-Various policy recommendations governing the Establishment of Special Economic Zones, Halal Certification, Public-Private Partnership Law, and Real Estates Investment Trust have also been advocated at both the provincial and federal tiers of government.
+Various policy recommendations governing the Establishment of Special Economic Zones, Halal Certification, Public - Private Partnership Law, and Real Estates Investment Trust have also been advocated at both the provincial and federal tiers of government.